Table of Contents

 Conclusion

-It summarises the efficiency of capital use by showing the annualised rate of return that equates an investment’s cost with its future cash inflows.
+The Internal Rate of Return (IRR) is a valuable metric for assessing the financial attractiveness of investment opportunities.
+It summarises the efficiency of capital use by expressing the annualised rate of return that equates an investment’s cost with its future cash inflows.
+When applied correctly, IRR helps managers compare and rank projects, choose between competing capital allocations, and communicate expected performance in a clear percentage format.

-It allows decision-makers to link investment choices with value creation and to evaluate diverse opportunities on a consistent, time-adjusted basis.
+Used together with sound judgment and sensitivity analysis, IRR remains one of the most practical and enduring tools in corporate finance.
+It allows decision-makers to link investment choices to value creation and to evaluate diverse opportunities on a consistent, time-adjusted basis.